MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 2. Select **File**, point to **Open**, and select **File**.
 3. In the **Open File** dialog, select the **Woodgrove.AutomatedActivity.AddComputerToGroupMP.xml** file to open the management pack.

-### Explore the "Automated Activity: Add Computer to AD Group" class
+### Explore the Automated Activity: Add Computer to AD Group class

 1. In the Authoring Tool, if the **Class Browser** isn't visible, select **View**, and select **Class Browser**.
 2. Locate and expand the **Automated Activity: Add Computer to AD Group** class, and then view the class properties, such as **ComputerName** and **GroupName**.